httpie/cli/README.rst

 If you have found a bug or have a feature request, the `issue tracker <https://github.com/jkbr/httpie/issues?state=open>`_ is the place to start a discussion about it.

-To contribute code or documentation, please first browse the exsiting issues to see if the feature/bug has previously been discussed.
+To contribute code or documentation, please first browse the existing issues to see if the feature/bug has previously been discussed.
 Then fork `the repository <https://github.com/jkbr/httpie>`_, make changes in your develop branch and submit a pull request.
 Note: Pull requests with tests and documentation are 53.6%  more awesome :)

 Before a pull requests is submitted, it's a good idea to run the existing suite of tests::